Use the Schedule

 Orange: Vacation, sick leave, or other personal events (customizable in Account Settings)

-Each person has a predetermined availability, set at a 100% capacity target for each person.
-Monitor capacity on the Schedule by viewing the light gray under-capacity bars and red over-capacity bars.
+Each person has a predetermined availability, set at a 100% capacity target.
+Capacity on the Schedule appears as light gray under-capacity bars and red over-capacity bars.

 Light Gray Bars: show availability and the hours needed to bring the individual up to the right capacity (whatever 100% means for them).